 Behan said adjusting to life on a sailboat was different for everyone.
 The kids seemed to adjust overnight.

 “At their age, they just wanted to be hanging out with Mom and Dad, and the more time you had with family the better,” she said.
 “We went from having a dual-career, shuttling kids to school and daycare to 24/7 togetherness.
 It was great as far as the kids were concerned.”

 Behan said for the parents, it was a little tricker.
 She was used to her busy job where she commuted three hours per day, so it took her longer to step into a slower-paced life.
 Her husband Jamie had an easier time of it.
 He owned his own business with had more control over his day-to-day life.

 The family spent their first year sailing near in the Pacific Northwest and Canada, then along the West Coast to Mexico.
-Eventually they really got out into the blue-water and did a 3,000 mile ocean crossing to the South Pacific.
+Eventually, they really got out into bluewater yachting and did a 3,000-mile ocean crossing to the South Pacific.

 How they make money to stay afloat

-When Behan and Jamie first got the idea to sail full-time, they imagined being out on the water for 2 to 5 years.
+When Behan and Jamie first got the idea to go bluewater yachting full-time, they imagined being out on the water for 2 to 5 years.
 They started out living off their savings, but when they decided to stay out longer than five years, they had to really figure out a way to bring home more bacon.

 - 13 items I can’t do without on the sailboat

 - The cost of cruising: How one couple sails on $600 per month